 It’s important to note that the transition from a regular road bike to an e-bike means your 22-lb bike now suddenly weighs 38 lbs.
 This is primarily due to the additional weight of the battery and motor.
 Even if you purchase the lightest conversion option in the market, your bike will still be heavier than it was.

 With batteries, you may have to find a balance between range and weight.
 Longer-range batteries of 36v 20Ah weigh close to 9 lbs and are considerably heavier than shorter-range ones.
+Some may consider the higher battery level to be worth the price if that e-bike battery option lasts your entire ride, while others on a tight budget may not prioritize such an extensive battery capacity.

 Most road bikes weren’t specifically designed to take on the extra weight of an e-bike conversion kit.
 Therefore, it’s essential to consider your bike’s frame material.